seansusmilch/PogCalendar/README.md

 1. Gimme your email.

 2. You should receive two emails.
-For each email follow these two steps on your **Desktop**
+For each email follow these two steps

    1. Open up the email and click `Add this calendar`
    ![image](https://i.imgur.com/7kHIXx2.png)